Lowest Mortgage Rate in Canada. Starting from 2.49%

 Could a prolonged recession emerge?
 Economists remain split — some expect meagre growth to return and stay sluggish through year-end, while others warn that continued higher tariffs and job losses could deepen the downturn.

 Economic disruptors take time to show up in the data.
-This year's fresh trade war with the U.S. is ongoing and still working its way through company spreadsheets and business results, and GDP readings lag by two to three months.
+This year's fresh trade war with the U.S. is ongoing and still being reflected in company spreadsheets and business results, with GDP readings lagging by two to three months.

-As a slowdown increasingly becomes apparent, the Bank of Canada is likely already adjusting its potential rate path, while keeping an eye on inflation (its focus in steering the economy).
+As a slowdown increasingly becomes apparent, the Bank of Canada is likely already adjusting its potential rate path, while keeping a close eye on inflation (its primary focus in steering the economy).

 How low could rates really go?